 In many countries, the Kent engined cars were not abandoned but continued to race in regional series.
 This is the case in South Africa where they compete in the Northern Regions Regional Championship.

 The newer Duratec powered cars are now used in the Formula 1600 National Championship.
-The addition of front and rear wings, and revised side pods to the cars has changed not just their appearance, but also their handling characteristics and will make for an interesting 2017 season.
+The addition of front and rear wings, and revised side pods to the cars changed not just their appearance, but also their handling characteristics.
+2019 is the third season that the new cars are being used and looks to be the most competitive yet.

 Formula Ford Kent